 - Another option to melt the chocolate is to use the double boiler method.
 With this method, you place a glass bowl over boiling water so that the bowl does not touch the water, and the steam warms the chocolate.
 This is a more gentle way to melt the chocolate.

 - Yet another option to melt the chocolate is to place warm water in a crockpot.
-Place mason jars willed with chocolate chips in the jars and place the jars in the water, this will gently melt the chocolate and keep it melted while you dip your pretzels.
-The challenge with this method is that you need to be careful not to get any of the hot water in the jars of chocolate.
+Place mason jars filled with chocolate chips in the jars and place the jars in the water.
+This will gently melt the chocolate while you dip your pretzels.
+The challenge with this method is that you need to be careful not to get any hot water in the jars of chocolate.

 Recipe